parmegv/leap_doc/docs/platform/quick-start.md

 When `leap node init` is run, you will be prompted to verify the fingerprint of the SSH host key and to provide the root password of the server(s).
 You should only need to do this once.

-NOTE: If leap cannot ping the nodes that you have configured, you will need to pass the '--noping' argument like follows:

-    $ leap node --noping init

 If you prefer, you can initalize each node, one at a time:

     $ leap node init elephant